 A challenge of understanding community stability, including within estuaries, is the lack of long-term data.
 In the absence of long-term monitoring, historical datasets can provide a ‘snapshot’ of species compositional variation over time.
 One such opportunity exists in the Fraser River estuary, British Columbia, Canada in an area called Ladner Marsh (Figure 1).
 Despite large-scale industrialization and urbanization within the region, Ladner Marsh has escaped development, and to the best of our knowledge has not experienced major natural disturbance in the past 50 years.
 Two historical studies conducted in Ladner Marsh (Bradfield & Porter, 1982; Denoth & Myers, 2007) used similar methods to document floristic diversity.
-Bradfield & Porter (1982) identified distinct community sub-types (hereafter, “assemblages”), likely driven by edaphic factors such as drainage.
-Denoth & Myers (2007) repeated the sampling to determine whether an exotic species (purple loosestrife) was displacing a species of conservation concern, Henderson’s checkermallow.
-Henderson’s checkermallow (Sidalcea hendersonii S. Watson) is locally abundant in this marsh, and thus stability of habitat conditions is vital for species conservation.
 While these studies independently characterize different community metrics, these datasets provide the opportunity to repeat observations and characterize long-term plant community changes and habitat stability.
 We used three observational datasets spanning four decades to answer the following questions:

-(1) Are tidal freshwater marsh assemblages characterized by the same dominant species over a 40 year period?
+Are tidal freshwater marsh assemblages characterized by the same dominant species over a 40-year period?
 In the absence of significant environmental disturbance, we expect the same species composition to dominate each assemblage as identified by Bradfield & Porter (1982).

-(2) Is the mean species diversity (α-diversity) and variation (β-diversity) within and across assemblages constant between the three sampling periods (1979, 1999, 2019)?
-If the plant community is stable, we expect little change in α-diversity and β-diversity.

-(3) Are assemblages characterized by similar indicator species?
+Are assemblages characterized by similar indicator species?
 If not, which species gained or lost are driving changes within each assemblage?
 We expect that increasing abundance of invasive species over time would result in greater net number of species lost (and fewer net species gained).

+Is the mean species diversity (α-diversity) and variation (β-diversity) within and across assemblages constant between the three sampling periods (1979, 1999, 2019)?
+If the plant community is stable, we expect little change in α-diversity and β-diversity.

 Methods